yuchen-sh/News/index.md

 ## <span id="j2"><font color='darkblue' face="Georgia">WHAT'S NEWS</font></span>
 ### Nov, 2019

 * Attended ACM International Conference on Modeling, Analysis and Simulation of Wireless and Mobile Systems (MSWiM) on Nov.
 25th, 2019, in Miami, and presented two accepted papers.
-One paper was one of the Best Paper Finalists.
+One paper was the Best Paper Finalist.

+* Attended NSF I/UCRC Meeting for Fiber Wireless Integration and Networking for Heterogeneous Mobile Data Communications on Nov.
+6th, 2019, and presented a poster about the work of mmWave Wireless LANs.

 ### Oct, 2019
 * We submitted one recent paper on multi-AP wireless LAN to [IEEE/ACM Transactions on Networking](https://ton.lids.mit.edu/index.html).